-A generator connector allows you to connect an external power generator to the cabinet to sustain services during an AC power outage.
+A generator connector allows an external power generator to be connected to the cabinet to sustain services during an AC power outage.
 The cabinet supports 30 Amp and 60 Amp generator connectors.
 You can install a generator connector in the field as described below.
 If the cabinet is equipped with charged batteries, this procedure does not affect service.